-3.8.
-File format, naming and transfer
+3.9.
+File format

 The manuscript should be prepared using TEX, LATEX or Word.
 Authors are encouraged to use the templates available from the Editorial Office by e-mail (med@iucr.org) or by ftp (from the 'templates' directory).
 All Word submissions should be accompanied by an RTF (rich text format) file.